Title Barrier - Property Fraud Protection Service

 Why Platform Monitoring Matters: Since modern fraud often starts with online listings, monitoring Zillow, MLS systems, and rental platforms catches fraud earlier than county-only monitoring.

-Let's summarize what the statistics and verified data actually tell us about title theft in 2025:
+Here's what the statistics and verified data actually tell us about title theft in 2026:

 What's Verified: